The fermented beverages of the Central Asian nomads

 Rubruck's travel account in english ⇒ William of Rubruck's Account of the Mongols

 The french word "cervoise" translates the Latin word "cervisia" wisely chosen by the very scholarly Franciscan monk in his report written in Latin.
 Rubruck gives this name to the Mongol fermented beverage he has tasted (it is a beer indeed), instead of the classical Greek and Roman paraphrases "rice wine" or "barley wine".
-William is Flemish and has plunged in a beer culture during his youth in Rubruck.
+William is Flemish and was immersed in the beer culture during his youth in Rubruck, a village that is now close to the border between France and Belgium.
 He writes "cervisia de millio" (and not "vinum de millio") when he speaks of the millet beer drank in Karakorum, capital of the Great Khanate.